homebox-io/home-management-startups/README.md

 * [Voltzz](http://www.voltzapp.com) - *Voltz tracks the market for the best gas and electricity deals and alerts you to switch with a couple of taps on your mobile.*

 ### Single Bills

+Mostly aimed at students, allowing people to pay a single bill to a single supplier.

 * [Glide](https://glide.co.uk/) - *Glide combines all of your shared household bills and sends one simple monthly bill to each housemate for their share*
 * [Huru](https://www.gethuru.com/) - *All of your utilities.
 One monthly bill.